Experiences that Both Excite and Educate

 Interactive Exhibit Design

 Sensor-driven, motion-responsive installations that invite hands-on participation and make complex ideas immediately accessible — regardless of the visitor's age or background.
-Developed using TouchDesigner, Lightjams, and custom electronics, these experiences are designed to communicate intuitively without instruction, creating moments of discovery that stick.
-The Crystalline Entities installation at Boston Children's Museum uses infrared hand-tracking to let visitors control an array of light sculptures — intuitive enough for a toddler, engaging enough to hold an adult's attention, and connected to principles of light, sound, and interactive technology that support your STEAM programming.
+These experiences are designed to communicate intuitively without instruction, creating moments of discovery that a five-year-old and their grandparent can share together and talk about on the drive home.

 Permanent & Long-Term Installations